michaeljm116/axiomo/notes/Axiomo/Kanban.md

 - [ ] Weapons?
 Where did they go?
 - [ ] UI System For Player Turns
 - [ ] UI System For Player Turns
+- [ ] Make Characters Not Starts in the walls
+- [ ] Get the level size corrected

 ## Complete